BenjaminSchmidt2000/founder-feature-startup-success-prediction/README.md

 This project aims to predict startup success by analyzing various features of startup founders, including job experience, education, connectivity, personality traits, and natural language data.
 Below is a detailed breakdown of the key features and methods used in this project:

+Note: The Data is not uploaded on Github for ethical privacy reasons.

 ---

 ## **Features Analyzed**